 About the Division of Social Studies

-Additional courses are available in Latin American and Iberian studies, social studies, and theology.
+The Division of Social Studies offers academic programs in anthropology, economics, economics and finance, history, philosophy, political studies, religion, and sociology.
+Additional courses are available through interdivisional programs and concentrations.
 Students are advised to take courses from a range of fields in the division in order to develop a comprehensive perspective on humanity in both contemporary and historical contexts.
 By applying what they have learned of general philosophical, historical, and scientific methods and of particular research methods and interpretations, students will be able to focus on some aspect of the diversity of human cultures and civilizations, institutions, values, and beliefs.
+Although the main emphasis in the division is on a liberal arts curriculum, students are encouraged to design pro-grams to satisfy personal needs and interests in preparation for work in graduate or professional school or a profession requiring no further training.

 The Division of Social Studies offers concentrations in the following areas: